RobinMicek/Sendinel/README.md

 </div>

+> [!WARNING]
+> This project is in early stages of development.
+It may contain bugs or have limited functionality.

 <!-- About the Project -->
 ## ⭐ About the Project
 Sendinel is a lightweight service for sending transactional emails with ease.
 Instead of wrestling with multiple email providers, SDKs, and configuration headaches, Sendinel simplifies email delivery to just a single POST request, and your message is on its way.